kingxueyuf/predict-car-speed/README.md

 # predict-car-speed

-# Deep Learning Model To Learn and predict Vehicle Speed From A Video
+# Learn and Predict Vehicle Speed From A Video

 ![highway](images/highway.jpg)